Stanislasss/fortune-backend/README.md

 # Fortune App ![alt](https://travis-ci.org/thiagotrennepohl/fortune-backend.svg?branch=master)

-The goal of this app is to consume an API and show random fortune messages to the user.
+The goal of this app is to consume an API and show a random fortune message to the user.

 ## API reference